andy1smith/medicine-box/README.md

 This repository contains my daily codes,

-which are mainly about study, and tools for Web Scraping with Python.
+which are mainly about study, and tools for Web Scraping in Python.

+Wish it helps，

-I am gonna have fun here.
+wish you have fun here, too.